sage-code/maj/README.md

 * **More:** Spanish, Romanian, Italian
 * **Less:** Latin, French, English, German.

-**algorithm:**

-* Maj words are created manually using a translation spreadsheet;
-* Maj is avoiding synonyms and one word have one simple meaning;
-* Maj words are already abbreviated so in Maj you can not use abbreviations;

 ## Essentials

-* Maj is an articulated language;
 * Maj has root words and composite words;
+* Maj words can have prefix or suffix;
-* The order of words in a proposition is significant;
+* Most words have a single meaning;
+* Words are organized form left to right;

 **technical:**